 At the end of the thesis, when applying for jobs, grants or promotions, you will be asked to demonstrate those skills.
 Having a structured skills development process, where you plan, identify and reflect on the skills that you are gaining as you are developing them, will help you identify, reflect on and demonstrate those skills at the end.
 Throughout your candidature, you will be producing a skills profile (through skills completion), compiling evidence of skills development (though activity completion) and addressing criteria (though Graduate Attributes at REST Certification), that will help you produce a portfolio to assist with the next step beyond the HDR.

-To get started, it is important to understand the different components of REST and skills development.
-There are two systems in place - the REST FLO site, and the Inspire skills development module.
+To get started, it is important to familiarise yourself with the Doctoral Graduate Attributes and understand the different components of REST and skills development.
+There are two systems in place - the REST Canvas site, and the Inspire skills development module.
+You can read more about these below.
+Start by registering in the Canvas site and reviewing the introductory materials.
+These will guide you through all the steps and resources.

-The REST FLO site is where all of the content for the program is housed.
+The REST Canvas site is where all of the content for the program is housed.
 Throughout this site, you will find links to online content, online courses, workshops, useful resources and videos.
 You can browse this site for any useful material, and complete training.
 Please note - completion of training is not recorded in REST, but in Inspire.

-The REST FLO site is structured under the Doctoral Graduate Attributes (1-8), with reference to the RDF Domains (A-D).
+The REST Canvas site is structured under the Doctoral Graduate Attributes (1-8), with reference to the RDF Domains (A-D).
 These are listed in a collapsible format, and you can view them one at a time or all together.
 Each drop down menu has a number of skills listed, which can be explored further by clicking on the picture.

 The Skills Development Module in Inspire is where you plan and record your development.
 Inspire is a candidature management system, managing all aspects of your candidate - from development, to progression, variations and examinations.